 In an effort to bypass market volatility, the GOBankingRates Evaluation calculates a company’s net worth based on recent annual reports of income and profit, while also taking into consideration its assets and liabilities.

-Based on Disney’s revenue and profits from the last three years, Disney’s net worth is over $110 billion.
+Based on Disney’s revenue and profits from the last three years, Disney’s net worth is nearly $130 billion.

-Disney stock has been both stagnant and turbulent since 2015.
+Disney stock has seen been both stasis and turbulence since 2015.
 Share prices have consistently remained between $90 to $120, but with sudden downturns, including a lower share concentration in 2016.
-Its most recent market drop occurred in May 2018 after a disappointing showing for “Solo: A Star Wars Story” translated into share devaluation.
+One of its more noticeable drops in share value occurred in May 2018 after a disappointing showing for “Solo: A Star Wars Story” translated into share devaluation.
 However, Disney’s 2018 income statement revealed a reason to smile: Noticeable gains in both profit and revenue, perhaps breaking its witch’s spell of market stagnancy.

 Netflix and Comcast Challenge the Mouse

-Dark clouds also are forming over the magic kingdom in the form of Netflix.
+Dark clouds formed over the magic kingdom in the form of Netflix.
 In May 2018, the streaming giant surpassed Disney in market value.

 Still, investors might note two major developments that will impact Disney’s future: its budding streaming service that rolled out in April 2018 with the channel ESPN Plus and its pursuit of acquiring 21st Century Fox, which would mean beating out Comcast’s $65 billion answering bid for the media company in June 2018 after Disney bid $52.4 billion in December 2017.
 Some analysts predict the nonagenarian animation studio will outbid Comcast under Disney CEO Robert Iger’s leadership, however.